 (k) Minimizing the spreading of slurry near vulnerable habitats (Landscape Measure 16) – as per Case Study 1.

 480. As with Case Study 1, the overall package should be reviewed in relation to local goals for nitrogen saving, emission reduction of different Nr forms and ecosystem protection.
-Use of an integrated nutrient management plan (Field Measure 1) informed by soil nutrient testing will be especially important to maximize efficient use of the limited available N resources, and to realize the benefit of savings through the emissions reductions (Principle 6).
+Use of an integrated nutrient management plan (Field Measure 1) informed by soil nutrient testing will be especially important to maximize efficient use of the limited available N resources, and to realize the benefit of savings through the emissions reductions (principle 6).
 Additional measures may be included if higher ambition is sought (for example: Field Measure 7 – manure injection; Manure Measure 8 – local manure acidification and nitrogen enrichment augmented by wind/solar energy).

 Case Study 3: Measures package for production of Mediterranean processing tomato